scottcalebc/BankSoftware/REAMDME.md

 # Plain Ordinary and Simple Banking Software
-A simple application to track personal accounts and purchases aggregating these into a clean graphical format breaking down flow of money to make better finacial decisions for your future
+A simple application to track personal accounts and purchases aggregating these into a clean graphical format breaking down flow of money to make better finacial decisions for your future.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Will need eclipse to build and run project
+Eclipse is needed to build and run project.